 Some Beautycounter products contain a ton of ingredients, not all of which are natural (although all of which seem to be safe)–this balm is an exception.
 It contains a short list of ingredients–mostly organic–such as sunflower seed oil, beeswax, and shea butter.
 It’s also garnered major praise from users!

-EMAB’s Baby Lotion smells super yummy (a combo of vanilla and sweet orange oil lend the lovely scent).
+EMAB’s natural baby lotion smells super yummy (a combo of vanilla and sweet orange oil lend the lovely scent).
 Shea butter again makes an appearance here, along with olive oil, aloe, and calendula.
 Other good stuff about this Good Stuff: like the other lotions listed here, it scores a 0 on Skin Deep, all the ingredients are organic, and a 4-ounce bottle costs around 10 bucks.